Great-Sun-Group/credex-core/projects/workplan/verify/README.md

 # ID Verification Project Implementation Plan

 ## Overview
-This project implements a member photo ID verification system using AWS Rekognition for Zimbabwe-based WhatsApp users.
+This project implements a client-agnostic photo ID verification system using AWS Rekognition.
 The implementation is broken down into discrete tasks that can be executed independently in sequence.

 ## Implementation Status